stargazing-dino/just_the_tooltip/README.md

 )
 ```

-The child will be wrapped with a gesture detector that is responsible for showing the content.
+The `child` widget will be wrapped with a `GestureDetector` or `MouseRegion` that is responsible for showing and hiding the content.
+(There is an open issue for allowing `controller` access to the state of the tooltip.)
+You can further define how a `Tooltip` will show by defining the `isModal` property.
+A modal will only open through clicking on the `child` and close by clicking on the background area (referred to as the `skrim` here).
+A non-modal (the default) is a more traditional tooltip opens and closes on hovers.

+*** Note, phone emulators do not implement mouse controls.
+To test hover states, use a browser.

+The fallback used when no mouse region is present but `isModal` is false is to rely on tap behavior.

 <p>
  <img src="https://github.com/Nolence/just_the_tooltip/blob/main/screenshots/ezgif-2-f7d77a21f161.gif?raw=true"/>
 </p>

+** ListViews

 The tooltip should also work in lists and follow the target through scrolling.
+For even more consideration of the available space in ListViews, a `ScrollController` may be passed to the `just_the_tooltip` to give the layout algorithm a hint as to how much space is before and after the scroll axis.
+This allows tooltips that would otherwise overflow to use up space offscreen in one of the scroll directions.

 For some use cases where the tooltip must be a part the widget tree rather than an overlay there is a `JustTheTooltipArea`: